Beyond Market Price: Uncovering Federated Hermes Inc's Intrinsic

-As of 2023-09-22, Federated Hermes Inc(FHI, Financial)'s intrinsic value as calculated by the Discounted Earnings model is $40.48.
-It's currently trading at a price of $34.96.
-Therefore, the margin of safety based on the DCF model is 13.64%.
+As of 2023-09-25, Federated Hermes Inc's intrinsic value as calculated by the Discounted Earnings model is $40.48.
+It's currently trading at a price of $34.83.
+Therefore, the margin of safety based on the DCF model is 13.96%.
 The company is modestly undervalued.

 The model